Felisong/cpnt201-lab-3/README.md

 ## cats pee all over

+##What is a Cat?
+A cat also can be reffered as to a domestic cat or house cat is a carnivorous mammal long domesticated and kept as a pet or for catching rats and mice.

 ### Positives of owning a cat:

 - cats are always there for you whenever you need someone to comfort you